MirzaAhmedBaig/mobius-coding-challenge/README.md

 # Mobius Coding Challenge App

 ## :scroll: Description
-Coding test for Mobius Development Studio Pvt Ltd. Simple app that shows list of coupons
+Coding test for Mobius Development Studio Pvt Ltd. Simple app that shows list of coupons.

 ## :bulb: Motivation and Context
 Designed full app with MVVM and used Groupie library for recyclerview.